Earthquakes on March 6, 2026

 9.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 9 km WSW of Alberto Oviedo Mota, B.C., MX with origin time 23:30 UTC on March 6, 2026.
-The hypocenter lay at 9.7 km, placing this in the shallow crustal category.
-Coordinates: 32.209°, -115.259°.
+On March 6, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 9 km WSW of Alberto Oviedo Mota, B.C., MX at 23:30 UTC.
+At a depth of 9.7 km, the event was shallow crustal.
+The epicenter is at 32.209°, -115.259°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06